vkostyanetsky/ObsidianTimesheet/README.md

 ```

 > [!tip]
-> We track issues in JIRA, so I added its URL as a prefix to my task template for Timesheet:
+> We track issues in JIRA, so I added its URL as a prefix to my task template for Timesheet.
+Like this:
 >
 > ```
 > >